Returns a SHAKE256 hash of the supplied object or file.

 Arguments

 object to hash.
-A character string or raw vector (without attributes) is hashed 'as is'.
-All other objects are stream hashed using R serialization (but without allocation of the serialized object).
+A character string or raw vector (without attributes) is hashed as is.
+All other objects are stream hashed using native R serialization.

-[default 256L] output size of the returned hash.
-Must be between 8 and 2^24 and coercible to integer.
+integer output size of the returned hash.
+Value must be between

 Details